 Korsakov once served as a penal colony and achieved literary fame after a travel report by Anton Chekhov.
 Catch a glimpse of this city during a brief morning excursion before returning to the ship and beginning the process of immigration clearance out of Russia.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Suite accommodations; onboard meals and entertainment; butler service; parka; backpack; water bottle; gratuities aboard ship (except spa); complimentary beverages aboard ship (including select wines, champagnes, spirits, soda, water, tea and coffee).
+Suite accommodations; onboard meals and entertainment; butler service; parka; backpack; water bottle; gratuities aboard ship (except spa); complimentary beverages aboard ship (including select wines, champagnes, spirits, soda, water, tea and coffee); 1 hour of internet access per guest/per day for passengers booked in Explorer and View Suites; unlimited internet access for passengers booked in Vista, Veranda and Medallion Suites.
 Subject to change without notice.

 Airfare; transfers and luggage handling; optional shore excursions; park entrance fees; government fees and taxes; passport and visa expenses; some champagne, premium wine and spirit selections, caviar, cigarettes and cigars; laundry or valet services; items of a personal nature such as boutique purchases, medical care, and spa services; fuel surcharge may apply.